foxtran/BLAS77-90/README.md

 # BLAS77-90
-Fortran 90 module for BLAS &amp; LAPACK routines
+Fortran 90 modules and wrappers for BLAS &amp; LAPACK routines

+# Source code generation

+BLAS77-90 uses [Reference LAPACK](https://github.com/Reference-LAPACK/lapack) for generation its code.
+Latest commit is used.

+Generation consists from several stages:
+1. Extracting API of non-auxiliary functions of BLAS and LAPACK